 Considering the upsurge of use of prescription drugs, pharmacists also play roles that go beyond a pharmacy.

 Since the job is one in demand, the range of salary, as well as other numerous benefits will also improve a lot as more companies need the services of pharmacists.

-How to Increase Your Pay as a Pharmacist in the State of Alaska
+How to increase your Pay as a Pharmacist in Alaska

 As a pharmacist, DNA testing is becoming a very intriguing field within healthcare, and undergoing training on DNA sequencing will give pharmacists a huge boost as this field is certain to grow in the future.

 Another way to supplement your income as a pharmacist is to teach workshops and get paid for it.
 Once you design a workshop, you can simply replicate it in the different areas you’ll travel to, as long as there’s a crowd willing to learn.